M2000Interpreter/Environment/utf8/modtrickunregcom.bas.utf8.txt

 End Function
-Private Function stringifyTypeDesc(TYPEDESC As TTYPEDESC, pTypeInfo As IUnknown) As String Dim out$, td As TTYPEDESC
+Private Function stringifyTypeDesc(TYPEDESC As TTYPEDESC, pTypeInfo As IUnknown) As String Dim out$, Td As TTYPEDESC
 If IsBadCodePtr(TYPEDESC.pTypeDesc) Then
     If TYPEDESC.vt = VT_PTR Then
         stringifyTypeDesc = "LONG"